ChrisCooney05/CS50X_Week1/README.md

 # CS50X Week 1

-All files are from week 1 of Harvard CS50X
+All files are from week 1 of Harvard CS50X - C

 - **Hello** - A simple Hello world like project, but instead taking a name and saying hello 👋